 Cortina d'Ampezzo

 Cortina, in the Ampezzo valley in the Dolomites, must be among the most beautiful ski resorts on the planet.
-You’ll be hard pressed to find more glorious landscapes to ski in, and the town is not only one of the oldest and most attractive ski resorts in Italy, but anywhere in the world.
+You’ll be hard pressed to find more glorious landscapes to ski in, and the town is one of the oldest and most attractive ski villages in Italy.
+It's hardly surprising that Cortina has been chosen to host many of the key events of the 2026 Winter Olympics.

 The ski resort is split into a number of separate ski areas, some of which aren't linked.
 The highest and most spectacular is Tofana, and the largest is Pomedes, both easily accessed by lifts up from town.
 Cortina is superb for first timers: the gently-angled runs of the Socrapes area on Pomedes are ideal.
 We also love crossing over to Cinque Torri and taking in the stunning Hidden Valley.